jonatas/timescaledb/docs/toolkit_lttb_tutorial.md

   end
 ```

-This is a float number and arrays slices will need to have a integer to slice an amount of elements to calculate the triangle areas.
+Bucket size is a float number, and array slices will need to have an integer to slice many elements to calculate the triangle areas.

 ```ruby
   def slice